CUAHSI/QA-AutomationEngine/README.md

 ## Background

 ### Jenkins
 The test suite execution process begins with a trigger of the "core" Jenkins job.
 After setting up environment variables and pulling the GitHub repository, the core Jenkins job runs the jenkins.sh file.
-This script uses API calls to create Jenkins jobs (for any new test cases) and to run Jenkins jobs.
-Each test case is given a separate job in Jenkins, which enables the easy analysis of historical test execution data for a specific test.
+This script uses API calls to create (for any new test cases) and run Jenkins jobs.
+Each test case is given a separate job in Jenkins, which makes it easy to analyze historical test execution data for a specific test.

 ### Selenium Grid
 The Selenium Grid system uses VMs which run on CUAHSI hardware.
 The number and types of Selenium Grid nodes does not need to be established a priori.
 Rather, the Selenium Grid hub allocates test cases based on what nodes are available at the time.

 ## Install

 On the infrastructure side, this project uses Jenkins and Selenium Grid.
-Please refer to the [Jenkins installation guide](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Ubuntu) and [Selenium Grid installation guide](https://github.com/SeleniumHQ/selenium/wiki/Grid2) for the installation of these tools.
+Please refer to the [Jenkins installation guide](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Ubuntu) and [Selenium Grid installation guide](https://github.com/SeleniumHQ/selenium/wiki/Grid2) for instructions on how to install these tools.

 The test suites and associated framework are dependent on the unittest, argparse, sys, time, and selenium Python packages.
-Further, the python3 version of these packages are required.
-As needed, install the Python packages with:
+Further, the python3 versions of these packages are required.
+Of these packages, only selenium is not included in the standard library.
+Install this Python package with:
 ```
-$ pip3 install unittest
-$ pip3 install argparse
-$ pip3 install sys
-$ pip3 install time
 $ pip3 install selenium
 ```

 ## Usage

-The test suite can ran without the Jenkins and Selenium Grid infrastructure for test script development and test suite debugging purposes.
+The test suite can run without the Jenkins and Selenium Grid infrastructure for test script development and test suite debugging purposes.
 To run all test cases (not just those defined in the configuration file):
 ```
 $ python3 hydroclient.py
 ```
-Specific tests can be ran by including the class and method names, for example:
+Specific tests can be executed by including the class and method names, for example:
 ```
 $ python3 hydroclient.py HydroclientTestCase.test_A_000002
 ```